 2. Plan a few wine tastings, but also leave some free time.

-4. Some of the tasting rooms and wineries have draws other than just the wine.
+4. Some tasting rooms and wineries have draws other than just the wine.

 5. Don’t schedule more than one tour in a day.

-I like being a member at Schramsburg because I get wine that is not readily available, plus we get a free wine tasting every time we go.
-If you are local, it may be make more sense to become a member especially if there are member events that you would be able to attend.
+I like being a member of the Schramsburg wine club because I get wine that is not readily available, plus we get a free wine tasting every time we go.
+If you are local, it may make more sense to become a member especially if there are member events that you would be able to attend.